 - Be sure you have activated your BUnetID and set a password.
 A letter was included in the Orientation packet mailed to your home indicating how to complete this process.

 - Reservations for Orientation are on a first-come, first-serve basis.
-Once you select and pay for your Orientation session in Slate, we advise printing the final page indicating the session choice you just selected.
+Once you select and pay for your Orientation session, we advise printing the final page indicating the session choice you just selected.

-- You will receive an Orientation Session Confirmation email the week of May 12th.
-Please refer to and print this for your records as it will contain useful information about what you should bring, where to check-in, where to park, etc. If a change is necessary after May 12th, please call the Center for Orientation and Advisement at (309)677-2420.
+- You will receive an Orientation Session Confirmation email within two business days.
+Please refer to and print this for your records as it will contain useful information about what you should bring, where to check-in, where to park, etc. If a change is necessary, please call the Center for Orientation and Advisement at (309)677-2420.

 - Encourage your parents/guardians to attend Orientation because most do.